jamesdawsonWD/nuxt-blog/content/articles/trailing-gradient-button.md

 ::raycast-conic-start
 ::

-Ok cool, but this doesn't look anything like the button!
-Yes, we have a few more steps to go.
-I think now what we should do is try and get this gradient to move.
+Now we can get into the fun stuff, the animation.
+We need to get this gradient to move all the way round the button.
 There are too options for this, you can animate it in javascript or you can alter the properties of the conic itself.
 The implementation that I did uses pure css, though it is using the [@property](https://developer.mozilla.org/en-US/docs/Web/CSS/@property) which is a css at-rule from the [Houdini API ](https://developer.mozilla.org/en-US/docs/Web/API/Houdini_APIs) and is not available on all legacy browsers, so check it out before you add it to production.

-Let us get the gradient moving back and forward first and then we can worry about the rotation.
-Let's look at the following example.
+Let's get the gradient moving back and forward first and then we can worry about the rotation after that.
+Check out the following example.

 ```html
 <div class="basic-conic animate"></div>